 Electrical hazards refers to situations associated with electricity generation which has the potential to cause harm.
 Electrical hazard is one of the leading causes of accident in the workplace, hence it should be well managed; this is why we will be covering “Electrical Hazard Control Measures in this article”.

-At the end of this article, you will be made to understand very important “ Electrical hazard control measures” and how to implement them in the workplace to manage electrical hazards.
+At the end of this article, you will be made to understand very important Electrical hazard and the associated control measures and how to implement them in the workplace to manage electrical hazards.

 The main hazards of working with electricity are: